akankshagavade/akankshagavade.github.io/index.md

-About Me
+## About Me

 Hello!
 I’m Akanksha, a senior in Lehigh’s Integrated Business & Engineering Honors program, where I’m pursuing dual degrees in Industrial & Systems Engineering and IBE Financial Engineering.
 I'm an international student from Mumbai, India.

-I’m passionate about the intersection of human behavior, computer interfaces, and algorithmic decision‐making, exploring how people and machines can collaborate more effectively.
+Research Interests:
+- Human Computer Interaction
+- Human Behavior
+- Decision making
+- Applications of technology and OB in high-impact domains like healthcare and education

+Updates!

+xx: Third author to a paper under review at TOCHI '26
+xx: Third author to a paper under review at CSCW '26 02/08/2025: Back from Germany!
-This upcoming summer, I will be in Germany as I have received the Ruhr Fellowship to conduct academic research in the field of Business & Entrepreneurship at the Technical University of Dortmund (TUD).
+29/04/2025: This upcoming summer, I will be in Germany as I have received the Ruhr Fellowship to conduct academic research in the field of Business & Entrepreneurship at the Technical University of Dortmund (TUD).

 <!-- Upload your own photo and change the path -->